 - Find out what a “spawning mat” is made from and how bass eggs are transported from the raceways for incubation.
 Believe it or not, the hatchery averages about 5,000 eggs per spawn.
 Wow, that’s a lot of bass eggs!

 - Learn about channel catfish spawning behavior.
 Find out why it’s a challenge for this species to spawn naturally in waters south of Gainesville.
 Biologists remedy this challenge at the hatchery so they can produce thousands of channel catfish for fishing events and kid’s clinics every year.

 - You can purchase Glen Lau’s “Big Mouth” DVD’s, how-to-videos, prints, and other bass-related gifts.
 Lau’s world-class photography even adorns the walls throughout the Florida Bass Conservation Center.

 - Learn about an innovative new hatchery technique referred to as “feed training.”
 This technique encourages the growth of bigger largemouth bass for stocking.

 - Check out the 62 outdoor ponds that are located on the property.
 Find out how biologists and volunteers collect fish from these ponds.

-- There is a stocked pond at Florida Bass Conservation Center that is open for catch-and-release fishing. pond when you call to set up your tour.
+- There is a stocked pond at Florida Bass Conservation Center that is open for catch-and-release fishing with special permission.
+Inquire about the pond when you call to set up your tour.

 - Stroll through the visitor’s center on the second floor to check out the educational displays and printed fishing resources.
 Pick up brochures on proper catch and release methods, the TrophyCatch program, water conservation, aquatic habitat issues, invasive species, and other important topics pertaining to Florida’s freshwater fisheries.